Coloring Delaunay-Edges and their Generalizations: Coloring all -subsets of geometric hypergraphs

 \begin{conjecture} For every convex polygon $C$ and a positive integer $k$ there exists an integer $m=m(k,C)$ with the following property: the points of every finite point set $S$ in the plane can be $k$-colored such that every homothet of $C$ that contains at least $m$ points from $S$ contains a point of each of the $k$ colors. \end{conjecture}

-We note that Theorem \ref{thm:homoth} for $d=2$ would be implied by Conjecture \ref{conj:poly} using Theorem~\ref{thm:t-ind} (see below), however, Conjecture~\ref{conj:poly} was verified only for triangles~\cite{K13} and parallelograms~\cite{AKV15}.
+We note that Theorem \ref{thm:homoth} for $d=2$ would be implied by Conjecture \ref{conj:poly} using Theorem~\ref{thm:t-ind} (see the proof below), however, Conjecture~\ref{conj:poly} was verified only for triangles~\cite{K13} and parallelograms~\cite{AKV15}.
 Recently, a relaxation of this conjecture was proved in \cite{KP16}, namely, that it is possible to $3$-color the points such that each homothet with enough points contains points of at least two colors.
 The conjecture fails in $d\ge 3$ for every polytope \cite{P10}.

-We have seen that for general hypergraphs we could not show that polychromatic colorability of $t$-tuples implies the same for $t'$-tuples, $t'>t$.
-On the other hand we give a simple argument proving this for $\HH$-regions.
-This argument can also be adopted to work for most geometric families.
+We have seen that for general hypergraphs we could not show that polychromatic colorability of $t$-subsets implies the same for $t'$-subsets, $t'>t$.
+On the other hand we can prove Theorem \ref{thm:t-ind} which states this for $\HH$-regions.

-\begin{theorem} Given a family of $h$ halfspaces $\HH$ in $\mathbb{R}^d$ and a positive integer $k$, suppose that for some positive integer $t$ there exists an integer $m=m(t,k,\HH)$ with the following property: the $t$-tuples of every finite point set $S$ in the plane can be $k$-colored such that every $\HH$-region that contains at least $m$ points from $S$ contains a $t$-tuple of each of the $k$ colors.
-Then the same property holds when exchanging $t$ with an integer $t' > t$ and $m$ with $m'=m+t'-t$. \end{theorem}

-\begin{proof} Let $H$ be a halfspace in $\HH$ and let $H'$ be a translate of $H$ that contains all the points in $S$.
+\begin{proof}[Proof of Theorem \ref{thm:t-ind}] Let $H$ be a halfspace in $\HH$ and let $H'$ be a translate of $H$ that contains all the points in $S$.
 We fix an order of the points in $S$ in decreasing order of their distance from $\partial H'$ (recall that the points are in general position and therefore no two points can be at the same distance).
-Consider a coloring of the $t$-tuples having the property assumed by the theorem and let $T = \{p_1,p_2,\ldots,p_t,\ldots,p_{t'}\}$ be a $t'$-tuple of points, where the points are listed according to the determined order (that is, $p_1$ is the farthest from $\partial H'$ and so on).
-Set the color of $T$ to be the color of the $t$-tuple $\{p_1,p_2,\ldots,p_t\}$.
+Consider a coloring of the $t$-subsets having the property assumed by the theorem and let $T = \{p_1,p_2,\ldots,p_t,\ldots,p_{t'}\}$ be a $t'$-subset of points, where the points are listed according to the determined order (that is, $p_1$ is the farthest from $\partial H'$ and so on).
+Set the color of $T$ to be the color of the $t$-subset $\{p_1,p_2,\ldots,p_t\}$.